cltl/InappropriateLanguageDetection/README.md

 Includes statistical reports and summaries derived from the data set. <br>
 ## The analysis of annotations: <br>
 Contains detailed analyses of annotation results, including comparisons between different annotation methods, inter-annotator agreements, error analysis, and insights into annotation discrepancies. <br>
+# Usage:<br>
+Researchers and developers interested in content moderation, natural language processing, and online discourse analysis can benefit from this dataset and associated resources. <br>